 Spatial SKills for Babies

 Play for babies offers so many valuable lessons.
 Getting down on the floor with a few toys is an opportunity to refine beginning understanding of spatial skills.
 By using a few items designed to promote spatial learning, babies can establish the skills they need to learn.
+One tool to support this skill development is through floor play with little ones.

 We had the chance to check out a Panda Crate from Kiwi Crate and found some great items inside that are perfect for teaching spatial skills and spatial reasoning.
 Try some of the ideas below to work on skills that small children will use as they grow.